NLSIU Inclusion and Expansion Plan 2021-25

 MPP – 240 students

-The University aims to reinvent the 3 year LLB programme using NLSIU’s unique curricular and pedagogical approach to legal education.
-This programme will enroll 360 students by AY 2025-26.
+The University aims to reinvent the 3-year LLB programme using NLSIU’s unique curricular and pedagogical approach to legal education.
+This programme will commence with an intake of 120 students.

-Further, the University is rapidly developing world-class online and hybrid educational content in order to introduce several courses for pre-law, law students and professionals.
+Further, the University is rapidly developing technology platforms for online and hybrid educational content in order to introduce several courses for pre-law, law students and professionals.

 Scheduled Castes (15%)